psas/procedure-book/06-Buttonup.markdown

  1. Verify Profile 1 is configured to deploy drogue at apogee, and main at 1000ft, with a 50hz sample rate.
 You can 'Load from Alt', and verify these numbers, and 'Save to Alt'.
 When saving to alt for profile 1, you'll hear 1 beep.
  1. Verify Profile 2 is configured do deploy channel 1 at apogee, channel 2 at 1000ft, and a 50 hz rate...
 Just to be safe, save this to the altimeter.
 When saving to alt for profile 2, you'll hear 2 beeps.

-# Payload Checkout

-## Camera Block

-1. Apply 12 V to Payload
-    - Red LED comes on ATV overlay board
-    - ~190 mA
-1. Power on GearCam
-    - LEDs (top of camera block) Red, Blue slow blink
-    - ~500 mA
-1. Power down
-1. Check files on SD cards

-# Buttonup

 ## Payload Module

 ### Pre-Assembly

-1. Charge
-    - TeleMetrum
  1. Check Battery voltages
     - ARTS
+    - TeleMetrum

 ### Assembly

-**Note:**

-_If the erector set has to be removed, the black ABS camera block has to be removed (4 8/32 bolts 3/32 hex heads)._

  1. Cabling:
-    - 12 V up (red/black) from ATV power breakout
+    - PWM cable to roll control servo
+    - RNH To RasPiCam in payload bay
+    - Screw in connectos
-    - A/V/GND down from camera (blue connector)
+    - RasPiCam to 360 camera connector
-    - Pyro (to recovery) must go up channels to not interfere with camera module.
+    - Pyro (to recovery) must go up channels to not interfere with camera module
-    - Large camera connector should be in the camera sled (so it can be attached later)
-1. Check 9 V leads are terminated into ARTS and TeleMetrum
+ 1. Check 9 V leads are terminated into ARTS
-    - ARTS
-    - TeleMetrum
  1. Aeroshell:
-    i.
-Slide aeroshell down so the square hole lines up with the APS in the front of the camera sled
+    1. Slide aeroshell down so the square hole lines up with the APS in the front of the camera sled
-    i.
-Slide until flush with top of module
+    1. Slide until flush with top of module
  1. Camera block
-    i.
-Double check SD card is in place and tapped in.
+    1. Double check SD card is in place and tapped in.
-    i.
-Check USB in place
-    i.
-Turn camera block upside-down and attach keyed connector
-    i.
-Get cable into the grove and start to slide it in without pinching
-    i.
-Slide camera block all the way in.
-There is a little spring in the last couple mm
-    i.
-Insert 4 8/32 buttonhead screws with washers.
-    i.
-Check HD cam is facing out the back ~ 1 mm
+    1. Screw in camera block